-Change in the fishery due to the SKIMP is predicted to be minimal because:
+Change in the fishery due to the LSEMP is predicted to be minimal because:

-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - The Seal Bay SZ was a traditional fishing ground but there are numerous other fishing grounds still available both in and out of the SKIMP. - The estimated displaced catch was 0.18 per cent of the total average annual catch in the fishery (EconSearch 2014).
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - About 29 per cent of the seafloor that has been mapped in the Canunda SZ is comprised of sand habitat that is unsuitable for abalone.